Putti Bearing a Tondo Showing the Drunkenness of Noah

-Putti Bearing a Tondo showing the Drunkenness of Noah is a painting by Domenico Beccafumi, executed c.
-1522–1523.
+Putti Bearing a Tondo Showing the Drunkenness of Noah is an oil painting on panel executed c.
+1522–1523 by the Italian Renaissance painter Domenico Beccafumi.

 It was recorded in the Medici inventories in the 17th century and derives from an incomplete composition now in the Monte dei Paschi's collections in Siena.
 The work is now in the Museo Horne in Florence.